If you live in a re-gazetted SDA and have a residential statement, your rights remain protected under the Disability Act 2006.

 Your provider:

-Your provider has the same responsibilities as landlords in Victoria.
-For more information, view our Renting section.
+Your provider has the same responsibilities as rental providers in Victoria.
+For more information, view Renting.